blueskyletters/blueskyletters.github.io/_drafts/the-boy-in-the-striped-pyjama-book-review.md

 ---
 layout: post
-title: The Boy In the Striped Pyjama - Book Review
+title: The Boy In the Striped Pajamas - Book Review
 author: hiba
 categories: []
 image: ''